George Albert Kerr: Political career

+As energy and resources minister

-Davis won the contest, and initially retained Kerr in the Energy and Resources Management portfolio.
-In that role, Kerr oversaw the Ontario government's response to the discharge of about 10000 kg of mercury from the Dryden Chemical Company's chloralkali plant, into the headwaters of the 235 km-long Wabigoon River on Lake Wabigoon in the Kenora District of Northwestern Ontario from 1962 until 1970, which caused mercury contamination in the region's lakes and rivers.
-On April 6, 1970, he closed commercial fisheries and issued warning against consumption of fish in the area.
-According to a 2018 article in The Guardian, in August 1970 Kerr had reassured the local community that the Wabigoon river would recover naturally within twelve weeks without government intervention or a clean up.
-In a speech to the Ontario parliament in 2010, MP Norman W. Sterling, said that Kerr had made up the estimate of twelve weeks, and quoted Kerr as saying, "If I had said it was going to be flushed out in one or two years, they would never have believed me."
+As the Minister of Energy and Resources Management, Kerr oversaw the Ontario government's response to the discharge of about 10000 kg of mercury from the Dryden Chemical Company's chloralkali plant, into the headwaters of the 235 km-long Wabigoon River on Lake Wabigoon in the Kenora District of Northwestern Ontario from 1962 until 1970, which caused mercury contamination in the region's lakes and rivers.
+The mercury poisoning rendered the walleye, the cornerstone of the local fishing-based economy and the staple food of the indigenous communities in the area, unsafe to eat.
+The spill was detected in early 1970.
+Kerr ordered on April 6, 1970 the closure of all commercial fisheries in the area.
+He further declared in August 1970 to inquiring journalists that the mercury would "flush out" in twenty-one weeks, implying that the Wabigoon river would recover naturally without government intervention or a clean up.
+In a remembrance speech made in the legislature in Kerr's honour in 2010, Conservative MPP Norm Sterling (who served as environment and energy minister in 1990s) noted that when Kerr was asked internally later by his ministry officials privately about the source of the time estimate, Kerr said he simply made it up, and quoted Kerr as saying, "If I had said it was going to be flushed out in one or two years, they would never have believed me."
 Sterling's words were "met with laughter in the Ontario parliament".

+In 1970, Kerr attended a ground breaking ceremony of a water treatment plant in Hamilton with federal energy minister Joe Greene, during which he promised to swim in the Burlington Bay to show that the polluted water was being cleaned up.
+Acknowledging five years later thaat the pledge was "a bit of a one upmanship" and that no part of the bay water was yet suitable for recreational swimming by the public, he nonetheless declared that he was satisfied that the water quality have improved sufficiently for him to fulfill the pledge, and on August 23, 1975 took a ten-minute swim in the Bay with Oakville councillor Arch Donaghey while local press and municipal leaders gathered to watch.